General Questions

 What if my organization has previously received a grant from BFF?

-There is no need to submit another LOI.
-Simply go to click here then provide your contact information and a brief summary of your request; further instructions will follow.
+If you have previously received a grant from the Foundation, simply click here to provide your contact information and a brief summary of your request; further instructions will follow.

 Are there submission deadlines?